ismet55555/pyfmt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --check               don't write changes, just print the files that would
+  -h, --help            show this help message and exit --skip                Directory (ie. env/foo) or files (ie. cool.py) to skip --check               don't write changes, just print the files that would
                         be formatted
   --line-length LINE_LENGTH
                         max characters per line; defaults to $MAX_LINE_LENGTH or 100
-  --extra-isort-args EXTRA_ISORT_ARGS
+  --show-title          show a fancy title at the beginning of pyfmt --extra-isort-args EXTRA_ISORT_ARGS
                         additional args to pass to isort --extra-black-args EXTRA_BLACK_ARGS